“You may choose to look the other way but you can never again say you did not know”— William Wilberforce

 Several Nepal-trips later, after meeting with Fair Trade-certified suppliers and learning about the Nepalese traditional craftsmanship, Bahini was launched for the public in 2018 and is now bringing a future of hope to girls who need it the most.

-The scarves combine a minimalistic Swedish design with the traditional skills of Nepalese handicraft.
-All scarves are woven in handlooms by women who get a fair pay and have good work conditions.
-All the materials and dyes used for the scarves are plant-based and sustainable to ensure that you, our workers, and Mother Earth loves them just as much as we do.
+The Bahini products combine a Swedish design and a sustainable approach with traditional handicraft.
+All our products are vegan and fair trade certified, and the materials we use are natural, free from plastic and chemicals to ensure that both our sisters and Mother Earth loves them just as much as we do.

-For every scarf sold, Bahini support at-risk girls by donating all profit towards educational scholarships ranging from pre-school to college via the SHE=Precious foundation.
+For every product sold, Bahini support young survivors and at-risk girls by donating all profit towards educational scholarships ranging from pre-school to college.
 Our hope is for every girl to gain strength through education, and find the power to shape their individual futures.
 Learn more about the current situation of sex-trafficking in Nepal here.